-Half the people living in the United States will be diagnosed with cancer in their lifetime.
+Half the people living in the United States will be diagnosed with cancer.

-With odds like that, it’s important to know what you can do to reduce your cancer risk – as well as some key first steps to take if you do get diagnosed.
+With odds like that, it’s important to know what you can do to reduce your cancer risk and some key first steps to take if you get diagnosed.

-Still, you can significantly reduce your cancer risk with two decisions: Don’t smoke, and practice good nutrition, including foods that prevent cancer.
+You can significantly reduce your cancer risk with three decisions: Don’t smoke, stay physically active and practice good nutrition, including foods that prevent cancer.

-Obesity is another huge risk factor for cancer, so maintaining a healthy weight is important to staying healthy.
-If you’re not sure what a healthy weight is, use this calculator to learn your body mass index (BMI).
-This table shows the BMI for a range of heights and weights.
-You should also discuss this with your primary care provider.
+Obesity is a considerable risk factor for cancer, so maintaining a healthy weight is essential to staying healthy.
+If you’re unsure what a healthy weight is, use this calculator to learn your body mass index (BMI).
+If you are concerned about your BMI or want help managing your weight, you can talk with your primary care provider.